While Russia wages war in Ukraine, life in much of Europe remains normal, but uneasy

 “It’s too brutal, this war,” Olivi said.

-Russia’s invasion, three weeks after it was launched, has devastated Ukraine and caused shock waves in surrounding countries that are dealing with a mass-scale exodus.
-Farther afield — from Rome to Paris to London — daily life has not transformed anywhere near the same way.
+Russia’s invasion, three weeks after it was launched, has devastated Ukraine and caused shock waves in surrounding countries that are dealing with an exodus of refugees.
+Farther afield — from Rome to Paris to London — daily life has not transformed in anywhere near the same way.

 But on a continent that had convinced itself such wars were a thing of the past, the conflict has placed even the safer parts of Europe on uncertain emotional ground.
 The markers of normalcy are still there, including aspects of life that had disappeared during the height of the pandemic: traffic-clogged commutes, aperitivo hours with friends.
 But mixed in with that are feelings of unease.
 Some say they feel guilty about having carefree moments.
 Many say they’re anxious that the conflict could yet spread.